 Best resources for athletes can be found at the

 To learn more about AOA support : AOA Grant Policy

 Follow the Alberta HP athletes blogs to find some great tips about Training and Techniques.

 Athletes in the news:

-The following athletes will represent Canada at the 2017 Junior World Orienteering Championships in Tampere, Finland.
+The following athletes represented Canada at the 2017 Junior World Orienteering Championships in Tampere, Finland.